kbroestl/bibliophile/complications.md

 Over the course of any project, complications arise.
 Document them here so we can remember things better, and address as time goes on.

+## 2022-03-19
+- more and better mocking for the tests would be good
+- with release of rails 7, we need to move this to at least 6.0 for maintainabililty

 ## 2019-06-10
 - rethink the above.
 Rather than ginning up specific datasets to match the find_by_sql, better served by creating completed objects which are instantiated